dhrvdwvd/dhrvdwvd/README.md

 - :wave: Hi, I’m Dhruv Dwivedi
-- 👀 I’m interested in HTML, CSS, JavaScript, PHP, and MySQL
+- 👀 I’m interested in C, C++, Python, HTML, CSS, and JavaScript.
-- 🌱 I’m currently learning BASIC and Assembly language.
+- 🌱 I’m currently gaining proficiency in Data Structures and Algorithms.
 - 💞️ I’m looking to collaborate on my interests.
-- 📫 dhrvdwvd@protonmail.com
+- 📫 dhrvdwvd@protonmail.com | dhrvdwvd@iitk.ac.in

 <!---
 dhrvdwvd/dhrvdwvd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.